canonical/lxd/doc/howto/storage_pools.md

+---
+discourse: 1333
+---

+# How to manage storage pools

+See the following sections for instructions on how to create, configure, view and resize storage pools.

 (storage-create-pool)=
-# How to create a storage pool
+## Create a storage pool

 LXD creates a storage pool during initialization.
 You can add more storage pools later, using the same driver or different drivers.